sjalq/mcp-neo4j/servers/mcp-neo4j-cypher/README.md

 }
 ```

-Here is an example connection for the movie database with Movie, Person (Actor, Director), Genre, User and ratings.
+Here is an example connection for the movie database with Movie, Person (Actor, Director), Genre, User and ratings:

 ```json
 {